DSpace/RestContract/search-endpoint.md

 ```

 ### List values of a certain facet

 **/api/discover/facets/<:facet-name>**

 This endpoint returns a list of values that correspond to the given facet name.
-The result can be refined using the following parameters:
+The result can be refined using the
+following parameters:

 * `query`: The discovery search string to will be used to match records.
-Please note that this will be treat as a lucene/SOLR query so if special characters need to be literally searched escape them.
+Please note that this will be treated as a
+  lucene/SOLR query so if special characters need to be literally searched escape them.
-* `scope`: UUID of a specific DSpace container (site, community or collection) to which the search has to be limited, e.g. `scope=9076bd16-e69a-48d6-9e41-0238cb40d863`.
+* `scope`: UUID of a specific DSpace container (site, community or collection) to which the search has to be limited,
+  e.g. `scope=9076bd16-e69a-48d6-9e41-0238cb40d863`.
-* `f.<:filter-name>=<:filter-value>,<:filter-operator>`: Advanced search filter that has to be used to filter the result set.
+* `f.<:filter-name>=<:filter-value>,<:filter-operator>`: Advanced search filter that has to be used to filter the result
+  set.
 The `filter-name` and `filter-operator` must match a value returned by parent search endpoint (see above).
+For
-For example `f.author=5df05073-3be7-410d-8166-e254369e4166,authority` or `f.title=rainbows,notcontains`.
-If the filter operator is absent or invalid a "422 Unprocessable Entity" will be returned.
+  example `f.author=5df05073-3be7-410d-8166-e254369e4166,authority` or `f.title=rainbows,notcontains`.
+If the filter
+  operator is absent or invalid a "422 Unprocessable Entity" will be returned.
-* `page`, `size` & `sort` [see pagination](README.md#Pagination): the sort name be "count" (results ordered descending by the number of matching records) or "index" (results order alphabetically).
+* `page`, `size` & `sort` [see pagination](README.md#Pagination): the sort name be "count" (results ordered descending
+  by the number of matching records) or "index" (results order alphabetically).

 Example: TODO